Test cube maps

 I will check the link you provided to have a better understanding of the advantages, but as I laid out above, I don’t see the use of this right now.

-#8 Updated by Mateos almost 3 years ago
+#8 Updated by Mateos about 3 years ago

 Each part of the cube map is a square, in the case of ETL must be a power-of-two one, so game-side you only capture the part of the texture that you’ll apply to the current face you are rendering...